Shots and pills of vitamin B12 are popular among individuals hoping for a rapid weight-loss remedy.

 Two large eggs (100 grams) contain 1.1 mcg of vitamin B12.
 That’s 46% of the DV.

 10. Chicken Breast Rich in Vitamin B12

 Chicken is simple to get by, cheap, and easy to prepare.

 It also contains vitamin B12 and is rich in niacin, a B vitamin known to help decrease cholesterol.

-Benefits of Inculcating Vitamin B12 in Your Diet
+Benefits of Inculcating Vitamin B12 Foods in Your Diet

 Vitamin B12 is necessary for brain and neurological functions.
 It also aids in creating and regulating DNA.
 Furthermore, it is involved in developing red blood cells.
 In addition, vitamin B12 is essential for all cells’ metabolism.
 It aids in synthesising fatty acids and energy generation.

 For example, helping the human body absorb folic acid, vitamin B12 allows energy to be released.